isomerpages/moe-lakesidepri/index.md

             Interested parties are invited to submit their proposals.
           link_text: Check more here
           link_url: /school-canteen-advertisement-notice/
-        - title: Mother Tongue Language Fortnight 2025
-          date: 08 April 2025
-          announcement: MTL Fortnight and Primary 4 Cultural Camp were vibrant events filled with fun, friendship, and culture!
-Aligned with the theme “Strengthening Friendships Across Cultures in a Complex World,”
-          link_text: Check more here
-          link_url: /mtl-fortnight-2025/
   - infobar:
       id: infobar
       button: Check here